 Now I get to a bit that’s got to be very speculative: because of a lack of the necessary information; but also because the few sources that do exist show only one side of it.
 Even using the different versions of The Confessions (which I regard as an unreliable source) I do get the impression that Elaine Simpson and Aleister Crowley were attracted to each other; and that the attraction continued for several years, and almost reached a sexual relationship.
 Evidence for friendship and attraction on Elaine’s part is that Elaine sided with Crowley in one of the GD’s internal disputes, to her cost.
 A couple of times in her life she also picked up the thread of the relationship, after either Crowley or circumstances had caused it to be dropped.
 And at least once she responded positively to an attempt by Crowley to restart a relationship that had looked dead and gone.
 On Crowley’s part, he did consider the relationship dead and gone at one stage; only to start it up again when badly in need of advice from someone with knowledge of how magic works.
 I’m not going to discount the possibility that Elaine would have married Crowley if she had been asked.
 But she wasn’t asked and anyway, by the spring of 1900 she had agreed to marry someone else.
 The very fact of her being engaged may have made it easier for Elaine and Crowley to be acquaintances; and it may have made Elaine a little more careless than she might otherwise have been, about the consequences of considering herself Crowley’s friend.
 For his part, Crowley writes of Elaine in terms I haven’t find him using about any other woman, not even his wife, although he uses words that consider her to be scarcely adult.
 Looking back at 1900 from the late 1920s, he wrote of Elaine at that time as “a young girl of perfect purity” (she was 25, a few months older than he was) and at the end of the relationship, still described his feeling for her as somehow above or outside sex.
 She seems to be unique in his life, in that respect!

 Who was the man whom Elaine was due to marry, in the spring of 1900?
 I’ve suggested in my biography of Elaine’s mother Alice Isabel that the credentials of Paul Witkowski as a husband were of a kind to satisfy any woman anxious to marry her daughters well.
 He was 11 years older than Elaine and had already got a long way up the office hierarchy in the Hong Kong based firm Arnhold Karberg.
+There was a BIG problem with him: he was Jewish.
+But in order to marry Elaine, he converted to Christianity and I’ll just say here that Elaine must have been a very charismatic woman, to have Paul Witkowski and Aleister Crowley, in their different ways, do so much for her.

 Jacob Arnhold and Peter Karberg had registered the company in Germany in 1866, but they had founded it in Canton.
 In 1900 it had offices in London and New York but its main sphere of operations was still China, where it had offices in Hong Kong, Shanghai and 37 other towns.
 It owned property in Hong Kong and Shanghai and also acted as agent in the Far East for a large number of insurance and shipping companies.
 Karberg had retired from active participation quite early on in the firm’s history although his name was kept; but the Arnholds were still very much in charge, members of the family chairing its board of directors from 1897 to 1910.
 From 1888 to 1914, Arnhold Karberg was so important a player in the economy of Hong Kong that it had a permanent seat on the board of directors of the Hongkong and Shanghai Banking Corporation.
 From November 1899 to December 1901 Paul Witkowski sat in that seat, acting up while an even more senior employee of Arnhold Karberg was on leave.